 The theory of super-virtual refraction interferometry was recently developed to enhance the signal-to-noise ratio (SNR) of far-offset traces in refraction surveys.
 This enhancement of SNR is proportional to \sqrt{N} , and can be as high as N if an iterative procedure is used.
-Here N is the number of postcritical shot positions that coincides with the receiver locations.
-We now demonstrate the enhancement of SNR of the super-virtual refraction traces for seismic data collected over a normal fault in Saudi Arabia.
-Results show that both the SNR of the super-virtual data set and the number of reliable first-arrival-traveltime picks are significantly increased.
+Here N is the number of postcritical shot positions coincides with receiver location.
+We now demonstrate the enhancement of SNR of the super-virtual refraction interferometry on a field seismic data collected over a normal fault in Saudi Arabia.
+Results show that both SNR of the super-virtual data set and the number of reliable firstarrival-traveltime picks are increased.